milaboratory/platforma-helm-charts/charts/platforma/README.md

 - **S3**: To use an S3-compatible object store, configure the `primaryStorage.s3` section.
 You can provide credentials directly or reference a Kubernetes secret.
 - **GCS**: To use Google Cloud Storage, configure `primaryStorage.gcs`, specifying the bucket URL, project ID, and service account.
 - **FS (Filesystem)**: To use a local filesystem path backed by a PVC, enable `primaryStorage.fs`.
-  - If `primaryStorage.fs.pvc.enabled` is true:
+  - If `primaryStorage.fs.persistence.enabled` is true:
     - Use `existingClaim` to reuse a PVC, OR
     - Provide `storageClass` and `size` to let the chart create a PVC.
-  - The chart will attach the `primary-storage` volume automatically when `primaryStorage.fs.pvc.enabled` is true.
+  - The chart will attach the `primary-storage` volume automatically when `primaryStorage.fs.persistence.enabled` is true.

 #### Example GCS Configuration